 America keeps pushing to make abortion entirely illegal.
 The justification for that is religious philosophy.
 Making abortion illegal would violate separation of church and state.
 The cost can be 20 years of the parents' lives, and a child who knows they are unwanted.
 This is all clearly predictable at pregnancy, and easily avoidable if abortion is legal.
 I'm not sure if the nation disallowing abortion is more or less evil than the nation drafting 20-year-old children and getting them killed in wars.
 They seem pretty close.
 Having abortion legal shouldn't just be a court interpretation, it should be clearly spelled out in laws.

 Making abortion legal isn't enough.
 There are four cases for whether the man/woman want to keep it: Y/Y, Y/N, N/Y, N/N. The Y/Y everyone agrees they're allowed to keep it.
 Y/N and N/N would be fixed by having abortion legal, and allowing the woman to decide (the man can go find another partner if he wants a child).
 But N/Y remains, where the woman wants the child and the man doesn't, the man is trapped into supporting it.
 This is unfair to men.
 There should be a way for the man to not support the child if they say from the start they don't want to.
 It would help if men had to publicly commit from the start whether they want the child.
 That contract already exists: it's called marriage.
 If they get their wife pregnant, and the wife wants to keep the baby, the men are stuck with raising it or alimony just as today.
 That leaves pregnancies outside of marriage.
 You can't let the men go with no consequences, because men biologically want sex and will be irresponsible if there are no consequences.
 Yet it's asymmetric (with the case of the woman not wanting the baby but the man wanting it) if you don't let the men get out of it, with a consequence roughly as severe as getting an abortion.
 If the woman is willing to have an abortion, the guy should pay for it.
 If she isn't, a relatively small fine ($10,000, to the state, not the woman) or about a hundred hours of community service (like picking up road trash) seems about right, then the unmarried man would have no further obligations.
 If the woman is getting an abortion only because the man won't raise the kid and she can't raise it on her own, so be it.
-Raising a child should be a project entered by all parties willingly.
+Raising a child should be a project entered by both parents willingly.

 There is no Karma (Karma is like a cosmic bank account where you eventually get what you give).
 At least not in the sense of being carried forward from previous lives.
 There were no previous lives, although you do carry a little bit of a reputation from your family and race.
 The closest thing to Karma is money.
 Your bank account is a measure of society's respect for you: it says society is willing to do this much work at your request.
 Money isn't very close today, though.
 Hard work doesn't earn enough, and stocks give money that is unearned.
 We should adjust fiscal laws to make money act more like Karma (tax stocks more and tax hard work less).